json-api/json-api/format/index.md

   * `pointer`: a JSON Pointer [[RFC6901](https://tools.ietf.org/html/rfc6901)]
     to the associated entity in the request document [e.g. `"/data"` for a primary data object, or `"/data/attributes/title"` for a specific attribute].
-  * `parameter`: a string indicating which query parameter caused the error.
+  * `parameter`: a string indicating which URI query parameter caused the error.
 * `meta`: a [meta object][meta] containing non-standard meta-information about the error.